harness/developer-hub/release-notes/continuous-delivery.md

 - AWS SAM Build and AWS SAM Deploy steps fail if the image that you specify for the `--build-image` command option uses an expression or Bash variable.
 (CDS-83465)

   This issue has been fixed.
-Harness now passes necessary environment variables during runtime, so any expression that is created within the containerised step group is resolved correctly. <!-- Reviewed and approved by Piyush Bhuwalka in Jira. -->
+Harness now passes necessary environment variables during runtime, so any expression that is created within the containerized step group is resolved correctly. <!-- Reviewed and approved by Piyush Bhuwalka in Jira. -->

 - If you opened the step drawer when creating a step template in **Account Resources** > **Templates**, the step drawer did not list some Continuous Integration steps, such as the Run step.
 (CDS-83442, ZD-53103)